 Wednesday, November 25, 2020

 This chance seedling is from the farm of Harvey Correia in Isleton.
 He grows various excellent cultivars of pomegranates, and he suspects that this tree is a seedling of one of them.
 The fruits are medium to large in size, very dark.
 The arils are very large and dark with soft seeds.
-The seeds seems to be softer than Desertnyi's seeds.
+The seeds seem to be softer than Desertnyi's seeds.
 The flavor reminds me of Desertnyi, but a bit sweeter, like a cross with Vina.
 Overall, an excellent accession, and I am planning to make a tree for myself.

 I have a small graft of Fisch white sapote on my Golden Globe tree.
 The Fisch graft was from 2018 and produced two ripe fruits in November 2020.
 The fruits are pretty different from most white sapote cultivars I tasted.
 Fisch fruits are dense and do not macerate when overripe.
 The skin is not bitter and very thin.
 The flavor is very nice with citrusy notes.